 The fraud intelligence company, Gemini Advisory, said out of the almost 2,000 locations that belonged to the restaurants, close to 50% were breached, according to an article by Insurance Business America.

 There is No Safety in Numbers

 As we’ve seen, breaches can affect not only retailers and restaurant chains but financial institutions as well.
-Cybercriminals could have just as easily breached a bank in the U.S., rather than India.
-The Capital One breach in March exposed 14,000 Social Security numbers and 80,000 bank accounts.l
+It could have been a bank in the U.S., not India, breached by cybercriminals.
+Capital One was breached in March, exposing more than 14,000 Social Security numbers and 80,000 bank account numbers.

 This information could have been dumped into the Joker’s Stash website and sold for a few hundred dollars just as easily as with the Indian banks.
 The Department of Justice arrest a Seattle Tech worker, Pagie A. Thompson, for the fraud.
 She claimed she didn’t do it for the money, but she could have made millions of dollars through sites like Joker’s Stash.